 When markets react, consider a broader historical perspective before changing your financial course.

 By looking at the market over a long period of time, we’re provided with a true testament of resiliency.
-Each decline along the way felt terrible, and declines today feel just as bad.
+Each decline along the way felt terrible, and declines today feel just as uncomfortable.
 But when we track the overall growth the market has achieved, it’s clear that there are benefits to persistence, patience and commitment.